 Hunt Store History

-The Hunt Store, or “The Store” as the locals call it, has been in existence in its current location for over 67 years.
+The Hunt Store, or “The Store” as the locals call it, has been in existence in its current location since 1946.
 Zander’s Grocery was opened in 1946 by Whitlock “Whit” Zander and W. B. “Banks” Kellogg.
 Kellogg owned the land the store was built on and Whit had previously worked at the Hardin Grocery Store as a butcher and helper.
 The Hardin Grocery Store was located upriver from The Hunt Crossing at the Hwy 39 & Hwy 1340 intersection.
-The post office and a gas station were also located in this building during this period.
-Today, Robert Tomlin construction occupies the building.

 Over the years there have been a variety of owners of The Store, and with each owner, The Store takes on a greater role in serving the Hunt community.
 Beginning with the refrigerated food lockers that Zander rented to locals for their meat and venison to the addition of the town’s only bank by Jack and Janet Parks.
 This approach to serving the community has led The Store, in many ways, to become much more than just a store.